Shaun Davies (activist): Linguistics and technology

-Shaun is a linguist and the Language Research Officer at the Yugambeh Museum Language and Heritage Research Centre, where he has been since 2015.
 Describing social media as the new "campfire" and technology's central importance in keeping Indigenous languages alive for future generations, Davies has worked with Snapchat, aided the development and expansion of the Yugambeh App, and the creation of Google's 'Woolaroo' an open-source photo-translation platform.
+He has written/translated songs for the Yugambeh Youth choir and provided Yugambeh interpretations for Ellen van Neerven's poetry.
+Davies has conducted additional linguistic work on the Yugambeh–Bundjalung languages and collected good evidence that previous classifications of the dialect chain have over differentiated between the varieties.